 Through her work as a garden designer, Colleen assumes the role of picture maker and story teller, carefully crafting designs which tread lightly on the landscape.
 The aim is to conjure a beautiful framework underpinned by timeless design principles, within which the character of the garden can develop.

 She chooses to preserve a rare craft by hand drawing her finely detailed plans, a process which optimises creativity and allows her and her client to develop an intimate knowledge of the envisioned space.
-The result is a bespoke, personal and carefully considered design which marries function, aesthetics and artistry.
+The result is a personal and carefully considered design which marries function, aesthetics and artistry.

 Colleen is a passionate gardener and advocate of the “slow gardening” philosophy - this does not mean “lazy gardening”, but rather encourages mindful enjoyment of the gardening process.
-She is a recipient of the TAFENSW State Medal for Excellence in Horticulture.
+She is a recipient of the prestigious TAFENSW State Medal for Excellence in Horticulture.